AndersAndreen/EnumUtilities/README.md

 # EnumUtilities
-Some handy functions to simplify working with and convert to and from enums.
+Some handy functions to simplify working with and converting to and from enums.